 The story went viral when the FBI started hunting for the piglets, raiding sanctuaries and even cutting off part of a pig’s ear to do DNA testing.
 Trial dates are finally set for Wayne and Paul in Utah: Sept.
 9-16, 2022.
 DxE is organizing a convergence in Utah during the trial to show support for animal rescue, build community with one another, and take action together to expose Smithfield’s Deathstar to the world.
 You can register at dxe.io/utahsignup.

-When Paul was a roofer in West Virginia he worked on farms and saw animal abuse up close.
-Those experiences helped lead him to becoming the animal rights activist he is today.
+When Paul was a roofer in West Virginia, they worked on farms and saw animal abuse up close.
+Those experiences helped lead them to becoming an animal rights activist.

 Wayne was a lawyer with DLA Piper before co-founding the animal rights network, Direct Action Everywhere.
 He has investigated dozens of farms and currently faces 11 felonies for rescuing sick animals.